DanielLMcGuire/Mastering_Utility/CONTRIBUTING.md

 * Avoid comments unless something truly cannot be understood.
 * AI-generated code is allowed but **must be reviewed** and flagged in the commit description.
 * New C++ public members require Doxygen comments.
+* Run rustfmt on all rust code before commiting.
 ```cpp
 /**
  * @brief Example Function